MereyShakirova/ass2/src/READ.md

         7.Implement the size() method by returning the variable size.
         8.Implement any other methods specified in the List interface.
         9.Test all methods of MyArrayList.

+    @ The class has the following instance variables:

+        list: an array of type T that stores the elements of the list;
+        size: an integer that represents the current number of elements in the list;
+        arraySize: an integer that represents the current size of the array;
+        default_capacity: a constant integer that represents the default size of the array if no capacity is specified;

 ## MyLinkedList.java
 ## MyList.java
         public interface MyList<T> {